-Dialysis is a medical process of removing excess water, toxins and other materials from a person’s blood when their kidneys can no longer do it naturally — a condition called end-stage renal disease.
-Medicare Part B may cover dialysis for ESRD, but you will have to pay 20 percent coinsurance.
+Dialysis is a medical process of removing excess water, toxins and other materials from a person’s blood when their kidneys can no longer do it naturally.
+Medicare Part B may cover dialysis, but you will have to pay 20% of the cost.

 Your doctor will help you decide the best place for your dialysis treatments.
 It can be done in a hospital, an off-site dialysis center or in your home.

 The decision will depend on your medical condition and your wishes.
 You should also consider what Medicare or other insurance will cover.

 There are two types of dialysis: Hemodialysis and peritoneal dialysis.

 In hemodialysis, a doctor performs minor surgery to create an access point on your arm and leg.
 This is done by altering blood vessels or implanting a catheter.
 This allows your blood to flow through an artificial kidney outside your body when you receive your regular dialysis treatments.